Australian-Internet-Observatory/aao-api/docs/journal/20251007-db-migrations-and-cilogon-integration.md

   * Will need to copy the current production database to the dev database.
 * A new `fta-mobile-observations-api-dev` Lambda function that will use the dev database.

-* Add a migration script to:Create a user_identities table
+* Add a migration script to:
+  * Create a user_identities table
   * Populate the user_identities table with local identities, using the username of current users as the provider_user_idand and move the password field from usersto user_identities
   * Remove the username and password fields from the users table
   * Should we stop storing JWT in the database?
 Yes, this breaks stateless design & it is not critical to disable "sessions" -> will need to update jwt.py to stop looking up current token
-  * Update projects team and owner fields to reference user_id instead of username
   * Update ad_attributes table's created_by and modified_by to reference the user_id instead of username

 * Update JWT schema to include:
   * user_id (instead of username)
   * full_name
   * role
   * enabled

 * Update API endpoints:
   * [POST] `users` should require (username, email, password) then
     * create a new user in the users table as usual
     * insert into user_identities values (user_id, "local", username, password, current_timestamp)

 * [GET] users should return a list of the following fields: (user_id, full_name, role, enabled) BREAKING CHANGE - WILL NEED TO UPDATE FRONT-END

 * auth/cilogon/callback should select user_id from user_identities where provider = "cilogon" and provider_user_id = cilogon_client_id to check if a user already exists, and
   * if not found, create_new_cilogon_user(cilogon_client_id)
     * create a new user in the users table, then
     * insert into user_identities values (user_id, "cilogon", cilogon_client_id, current_timestamp)
     * return JWT generated from the new user

   * if found, select id, full_name, role, enabled from users where id = user_id and return the JWT generated from the matched user

 * Update front end:
   * The user management table (at /users) should no longer show the username and password -> will need a different design to accommodate password editing for "local" authentication
   * 'local' vs CILogon sign-in: add CILogon interface but hide until alcohol study concludes